nic3rafs/arena-clipper/source-code/README.md

 **Note:** For Firefox, the extension will be unloaded when you close the browser unless packaged and installed permanently.

+### Running the Development Server

+Once you have cloned the repository and installed dependencies (`pnpm install` or `npm install`), you can run the development server:

+*   **For Chrome/Edge (or default):**
+    ```bash
+    pnpm dev
+    # or
+    npm run dev
+    ```
+*   **For Firefox:**
+    ```bash
+    pnpm dev:firefox
+    # or
+    npm run dev:firefox
+    ```

+This will start Vite's development server.
+Changes to the source code should trigger automatic reloading of the extension in your browser (you might need to manually reload the extension once initially after starting the dev server).
+Remember to load the unpacked extension as described above if you haven't already.

 ## Configuration

 Before the authentication flow can work, you need to replace the placeholder Are.na Client ID: